Hippolyta (DC Comics): The New 52

 New 52 version of Hippolyta, from Wonder Woman (vol. 4) #2 (December 2011).
 Art by Cliff Chiang.

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Hippolyta receives another major change.
-Now looking like the Silver Age Hippolyta, youthful and blonde, she retains her warrior woman attitude.
-Furthermore, this incarnation of Hippolyta didn't fashion Diana from clay: instead, she bore her daughter from a relationship with Zeus, concocting a lie to protect Diana from Hera's rage.
+In the 2011 New 52 reboot of DC's continuity, Hippolyta is depicted as blonde, and instead of fashioning Diana from clay, she bore her daughter from a relationship with Zeus, hidden by a lie to protect Diana from Hera's rage.
+This origin of Diana as the biological child of Zeus and Hippolyta has been the canon origin of Wonder Woman since then, replacing the clay origin.

-After the truth about Diana's birth is revealed, Hera, the queen of the Greek gods, appears on Paradise Island to punish Hippolyta (not for having an affair with her husband, but for having been too weak to resist Zeus' seduction).
+After the truth about Diana's birth is revealed, Hera, the queen of the Greek gods, appears on Paradise Island to punish Hippolyta: not for having an affair with her husband, but for having been too weak to resist Zeus' manipulation.
 Hippolyta had predicted this, and asks Hera to take her life in exchange of letting Diana live.
 However, Hera changes her mind at the last second, and instead of killing Hippolyta, turns her into stone and the rest of the Amazons, minus Diana, into snakes, thus destroying Wonder Woman's home and her only family.

 DC Rebirth

 Hippolyta of the DC Rebirth era, as depicted in Wonder Woman (vol. 5) #2 (September 2016).
 Art by Nicola Scott.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Hippolyta once again goes through a major change.
 In the "Year One" storyline, Hippolyta is presented like the Golden Age version with black hair and has a peaceful demeanor.
 When Steve Trevor lands on the island and is the only survivor of the soldiers, she seeks to have him sent home safely by hosting a competition to determine which Amazon is worthy.
 She quickly realizes her daughter will be the one to win, something that saddens her since leaving the island forsakes an Amazon's right to return.
 However, she is nevertheless proud when Diana wins, and they bid each other goodbye.

 In the story arc "The Lies", Wonder Woman and Steve seemingly return to Themyscira to find Hippolyta (the New 52 one) and the Amazons safe and sound, despite Wonder Woman remembering her apparent demise.
 Hippolyta does not understand what she means and only seems suspicious of Steve, telling Diana not to let him wander around alone.
 However, Diana and Steve begin to notice the inconsistencies: the Amazons are not familiar, they speak English instead of their ancient language, and their architecture has changed.
 Diana realizes this is because what she thought to be true was a lie: she never returned to Themyscira when she left years before, so the New 52 Hippolyta was an illusion.